fedora-infra/fedora-websites-mirror/README.md

 # Websites

-This repository hosts static generator home of https://getfedora.org, and hopefully eventually the other Fedora Project websites.
+This repository hosts sources for generating static site of https://getfedora.org, and hopefully eventually the other Fedora Project websites.

 ### Contributing